Parralogic/VLAN-VNIC/READme.txt

-This script will guide to to create and delete a Virtual LAN.
+This script will guide you to create and delete a Virtual LAN.
 Need to run/execute with root privileges.